ajkim19/m2-0425-code-solutions/postgres-intro/postgres-intro-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- Why do we use databases in Web development?
+1. Why do we use databases in Web development?

+- They are used to provide a centralized location for application data to quickly retrieve or store complex data in an organized fashion.

-- What is PostgreSQL and what are some alternative relational databases?
+2. What is PostgreSQL and what are some alternative relational databases?

+- PostgreSQL is a powerful, free, open source Relational Database Management System (RDBMS).
+- MySQL
+- SQL Server by Microsoft
+- Oracle by Oracle Corporation
+- SQLite

-- What are some advantages of learning a relational database?
+3. What are some advantages of learning a relational database?

+- They support good guarantees about data integrity.
+  - They can store and modify data in a way that makes data corruption as unlikely as possible.

-- What is one way to see if PostgreSQL is running?
+4. What is one way to see if PostgreSQL is running?

+- `sudo service postgresql status`

 ## Notes